Ryan-Iacovone/Website-Crawler/README.md

 # Website-Crawler-demo

-Building a python script to crawl gathering click on all links on every page
+Building a python script to crawl a given website gathering click on all links on every page